merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 <span class="extra-info-header">A note regarding rule specific parameters</span>

-Rules in workflows are atomic operations that involves a single program.
+Rules in workflows are atomic operations that involve a single program.
 Such as assembling short reads using `IDBA_UD`, or profiling a BAM file using `anvi-profile`.
 Each of the programs used in a workflow comes with their unique paramters, which creates a problem regarding how to 'expose' them to the user for editing.

 To make things consistent, we decided that the way that parameters appear in the config file would be identical to their name in the corresponding program.
 If there are multiple ways to use an argument,